-- Right click Data Files and a) select New...
-The "Create Data File" dialog box appears (refer to Figure 61). - b) To create a control file, enter a file number (e.g. 20), set the type to "Integer", enter a descriptive name (e.g. "CONTROL"), and enter a number of elements (e.g. 100).
+- Right click Data Files and select New...
+The "Create Data File" dialog box appears (refer to Figure 63). - b) To create a control file, enter a file number (e.g. 20), set the type to "Integer", enter a descriptive name (e.g. "CONTROL"), and enter a number of elements (e.g. 100).
 Click OK to create the file.
-The control file is used to store configuration information pertaining to the functionality of the MSG instruction which will perform the data read. - Follow the same procedure to c) create a data file.
+The control file is used to store configuration information pertaining to the functionality of the MSG instruction which will perform the data read. - c) Follow the same procedure to create a data file.
 This file will be used to store the incoming data read from the interface card.
-Enter a file number (e.g. 18), set the type to "Integer", enter a descriptive name (e.g. "DATA"), and enter a number of elements (e.g. 200).
-Refer to Figure 62.
+Enter a file number (e.g. 18), set the type to "Integer", enter a descriptive name (e.g. "DATA"), and enter a number of plagate (e.g. 200).
+Refer to File elements (e.g. 200).
+Refer to Figure 64.
 Click OK to create the file.